DigitalHarborFoundation/pi-portal-v1/src/lessons/creating-page-structure-with-html.md

 ### Going Further

 Extend the concepts by adding more elements.
-For example, try including a site navigation using the `nav` element.
+For example, try including site navigation using the `nav` element.
 This should contain links that are related to navigating _your site_.
 You wouldn't include external links in this section.